Ben Affleck & Jennifer Garner Almost Kissed In New Photos! Is The Divorce Off?

 Despite the smooth relationship, their source confirmed that Ben Affleck and Jennifer Garner haven’t reunited.
 The Argo actor is still living on their property, but that has always been their setup ever since their split.
 He is reportedly happy and contented that he is with his kids and being involved in their lives on a daily basis.
 But Affleck is hopeful and excited about the future as well – probably part of that is reuniting with Garner.

 It’s been almost two years and neither Ben nor Jennifer has filed for a divorce.
 According to PEOPLE, the A-listers have gone through a recent rough patch that nearly led to a permanent breakup.
-However, they decided to keep on fixing their marriage maybe that’s why the actor agreed on getting a rehab.
+However, they decided to keep on fixing their marriage, maybe that’s why the actor agreed on getting a rehab.
 Garner reportedly called off the divorce because she wants to work things out with Affleck.
 They want to give it another try.

 “There is always a chance of reconciliation.
 They love each other.
 They also really, really love their kids, and those kids love their parents,” an insider revealed.

 “Ben is making a big effort to take care of himself.
 They are not back together, but there seems to be hope.
 Jen is hoping they can stay married.
 Ben doesn’t want a divorce either.”

 During an interview with Vanity Fair, Jennifer Garner expressed her feelings for Ben Affleck despite the cheating scandal with their former nanny and his other vices.
 She revealed that she didn’t regret marrying him and would continue to run down the beach to him again.

 “He’s the love of my life.
 What am I going to do about that?
 He’s the most brilliant person in any room, the most charismatic, the most generous,” Jennifer confessed.

 “He’s just a complicated guy.
 I always say, ‘When his sun shines on you, you feel it.’
 But when the sun is shining elsewhere, it’s cold.
 He can cast quite a shadow.”

 [Featured Image by Jed Jacobsohn/Getty Images]